About Logwitch | Screen Shot | Installing | Configuring | Advanced Use | License

 2020-11-11 23:42:20 SMTP protocol synchronization error (input sent without waiting for greeting): rejected connection from H=[162.243.128.166] input="EHLO zg-0915b-362\r\n"

-You may wonder what would happen if an unwanted line from a spam message slipped through the net and the editing code was unable to cleanly deal with it.
+The exim4 example module is also unusual in that the exim4.match variable is set to 2, so a line is only reported if it contains two of the alert words.
+That reduces the chance that a line from a spam message will end up in the report.
+You may wonder what would happen if an unwanted line from a spam message slipped through the net and the function code was unable to cleanly deal with it.
 That's by no means impossible with log files such as the exim4 rejectlogs, but logwitch copes with the situation and will simply print the line unedited.

 License